 CTEIndicates network resource

-This working paper from the National Center for Analysis of Longitudinal Data in Education Research examines the profile of students entering career academies in the Wake County Public School System.
+This working paper by CALDER, the National Center for the Analysis of Longitudinal Data in Education Research, highlights trends in CTE participation for students with disabilities.

 CTEThe Effects of Career and Technical Education: Evidence from the Connecticut Technical High School System